 1. The evaluation process

 This process consists of assessment, diagnosis and complete monitoring of a patient’s psychological and physical state in order to manage methadone addiction treatment properly.
-Moreover, methadone abusers go through different urinalysis and blood tests for establishing levels of methadone in the body to assess dependence.
+Moreover, methadone abusers go through different urinalysis and blood tests for establishing levels of the drug in their body to assess dependence on methadone.

 2. Stabilization process